 Controls the strength of the effect.
 Increasing the level will help to include more details in the soft edges.

 Controls the strength of the spill removal.
-The default is 100% with full despill.
 Reduce the value to see if any colors other than the background are being despilled as well.
 If you see other colors are being despilled, you can use the Cutoff control to correct that.

 Controls the range of colors that are despilled from the original background picked color.
-For example, yellow and light blue may also be despilled by default due to having a close color distance from green/blue screens.
-Adjusting the Cutoff can reduce the despill effect for those pixels and so preserve the original foreground colors.
+For example, yellow/light blue may also be despilled by default due to having a close color distance from green/blue screens.
+Adjusting the Cutoff can reduce the despill effect for those colors and so preserve the original foreground colors.